clemenceroumy/BougeWearOS/README.md

 The place where you can spend the credits you earned by doing exercises.
 You can buy food and new backgrounds.

+### Backgrounds
+With your credits, you'll be able to buy new background environment for your companion, be it sea, forest or space.

 ### Desktop

 The watch app come with a desktop companion app.
 If you've installed it, you can connect your computer with your watch to send your companion inside your PC and watch it stroll over your screen !